 In fact, a recent study published in the journal Alzheimer’s & Dementia found that healthy and mildly cognitively impaired people over 70 who engaged in daily face-to-face online conversations for six weeks showed “significant improvements in cognitive skills.”

-Despite all the exciting developments coming down the pike, however, there’s currently a Pacific Ocean–sized gap between what’s available now and what’s accessible to the general senior population.
+Despite all the exciting developments coming down the pike, however, there’s currently a Pacific Ocean–sized gap between what’s available now and what’s accessible to the general older adult population.

 According to a recent survey by tech-services provider Bask, eight in 10 older Americans lack the means to utilize the technology — but they would “make greater and more frequent use of information and communications technology (ICT) if they had ready access to support and assistance.”